igrechuhin/mcp-memory-bank/README.md

 4. `systemPatterns.md` - System architecture, technical decisions, design patterns
 5. `techContext.md` - Technologies used, development setup, constraints
 6. `progress.md` - What works, what's left to build
-7. `memory_bank_instructions.md` - How to work with Memory Bank, instructtions for AI-agent
+7. `memorybankinstructions.md` - How to work with Memory Bank, instructions for AI-agent